tiandevlab/DiscShop.project/README.md

 - Aligned input fields and buttons in login interface for consistency
 - Adopted Apple-inspired design elements for a modern look
 - Improved responsive layout of login component

+### 2024-08-22

+- Completed major overhaul of shopping cart functionality
+- Fixed critical issues with price display and calculations in the frontend
+- Integrated album details retrieval in backend cart item service
+- Implemented robust error handling and loading states in ShoppingCart component
+- Conducted extensive debugging using browser developer tools to identify and resolve data flow issues
+- Successfully connected frontend and backend to provide accurate cart information
+- Overcame challenges in data structure mismatches between frontend expectations and backend responses
+- Learned valuable lessons about the importance of consistent data models across the full stack